panda7789/docs.cs-cz/docs/visual-basic/programming-guide/language-features/arrays/how-to-assign-one-array-to-another-array.md

 ---
-title: 'Postupy: Přiřazení jednoho pole ke druhému (Visual Basic)' ms.date: 07/20/2015
+title: 'Postupy: Přiřazení jednoho pole ke druhému' ms.date: 07/20/2015
 helpviewer_keywords:
 - covariance, arrays
 - arrays [Visual Basic], assigning
 - arrays [Visual Basic], covariance ms.assetid: 1ae89ea5-f292-4282-bcfc-e9b06b37fbd5
-ms.openlocfilehash: a39888f19e5033a5c6622313fb7451d6463b2f7c
+ms.openlocfilehash: be5337e36c2cc7ad9f9b32182b8575ac66bb4a50
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64858880"
+ms.locfileid: "74351894"
 ---
 # <a name="how-to-assign-one-array-to-another-array-visual-basic"></a>Postupy: Přiřazení jednoho pole ke druhému (Visual Basic)

-Protože pole jsou objekty, které lze využít v přiřazovací příkazy jako ostatní typy objektů.
-Proměnné pole tvořící prvky pole a informace o počet rozměrů a délka dat obsahuje ukazatel a přiřazení zkopíruje pouze tento ukazatel.
+Because arrays are objects, you can use them in assignment statements like other object types.
+An array variable holds a pointer to the data constituting the array elements and the rank and length information, and an assignment copies only this pointer.

-### <a name="to-assign-one-array-to-another-array"></a>K přiřazení jednoho pole ke druhému
+### <a name="to-assign-one-array-to-another-array"></a>To assign one array to another array

-1. Ujistěte se, že dvě pole mají stejné pořadí (počet rozměrů) a kompatibilní element datové typy.
+1. Ensure that the two arrays have the same rank (number of dimensions) and compatible element data types.

-2. Použijte standardní přiřazovací příkaz přiřaďte pole zdrojového do cílového pole.
-Nepostupujte podle buď název pole v závorkách.
+2. Use a standard assignment statement to assign the source array to the destination array.
+Do not follow either array name with parentheses.

     ```vb
     Dim formArray() As System.Windows.Forms.Form